Apress/Kubernetes-Native-Development/snippets/chapter3/commands-chap3.md

     odo log news-backend --project news-backend-dev

 ##### Listing 3-12.
 Helm Chart Installation
+    cd ../..
     helm install news-backend-dev k8s/helm-chart -n news-backend-dev --set newsbackend.deployment="off"
+    ## as indicated in the book odo sometimes crashes - this is usually fixed with another "odo push --project news-backend-dev" from the components/news-backend folder; if that happened and you have no news items in the database, you can delete the feed-scraper pod to trigger the scraping process again

 ##### check status of the Pods
     kubectl get pods -n news-backend-dev